 - 1 tablespoon butter

-Cook the pasta just BEFORE it reaches al dente (this is usually 2 minutes less than the shortest cooking time on the package).
+- Cook the pasta just BEFORE it reaches al dente (this is usually 2 minutes less than the shortest cooking time on the package).
 RESERVE ¼ cup of pasta water then drain the pasta and rinse it with cold water to stop the cooking process.

-Butter a 9×13 baking dish, then add half of the mostaccioli to the baking dish.
+- Butter a 9×13 baking dish, then add half of the mostaccioli to the dish.
 Top with half of the mozzarella then add the rest of the mostaccioli, the remaining mozzarella and parmesan cheese then bake uncovered at 350° for 25-30 minutes or until the cheese is melted.
 Serve hot.